rust-lang/prev.rust-lang.org/how_to_contribute.md

 The compiler is part of the [main repo](https://github.com/rust-lang), which also includes the standard library crates and a whole bunch of supporting code.
-For questions about the compiler, there is the #rustc irc channel.
+For questions about the compiler, there is the [#rustc](irc://moznet/rustc) IRC channel.
 Compiler errors (ICE for 'internal compiler errors') can be searched for in issues using the [I-ICE](https://github.com/rust-lang/rust/labels/I-ICE) label.
 These are usually good bugs to start with because it's easy to know when you've fixed them, and they're often relatively self-contained.
 If